midl-dev/midl-website.github.io/_services/tezos-rpc.md

 **What kind of nodes are you running?**

-We run nodes with the most recent version of Octez (Tezos OCaml node) in rolling storage mode.
+We run nodes with the most recent version of Octez (Tezos OCaml node) in rolling mode as well as archive nodes.

 **How is the RPC endpoint secured?**

 You may secure your Tezos RPC endpoint by restricting it by Origin, so that it only works on your web app.

+**What is a Compute Unit?

+Most RPC requests cost one compute unit.
+However, Archive Requests cost two compute units.
+For more information, [read the pricing documentation](https://docs.midl.dev/tezos-rpc-pricing).

 **How can I pay for the service?**